sebastianbrzustowicz/E-commerce-API/README.md

 ## E-commerce API

 E-commerce API is a Java-based, server-side application created to establish communication with client and database.
+Multiplatform e-commerce application, encompassing a wide range of functionalities to meet the diverse needs of online retail.
 The application uses a MySQL database to store users and orders information.
+Containerisation with Docker allows the API to run on different platforms.

 ## Deploy